 5. Tobacco Treatment Benefits.
 Tobacco treatment services are a covered benefit for individuals and their dependents insured through the student health insurance plan and employee health insurance plan.
 Benefits include coverage for counseling and medication for quitting tobacco, with minimal, or no barriers to utilization (i.e. copays, out of pocket costs, yearly limits).

 7. Tobacco Product Promotion and Distribution.
-The college/university has a policy prohibiting the sale, promotion and/or free distribution of all tobacco products, including electronic smoking devices, and paraphernalia, at all times, on campus and at all campus sponsored events, including by any student group or organization.
+The school has a policy prohibiting the sale, promotion and/or free distribution of all tobacco products, including electronic smoking devices, and paraphernalia, at all times, on campus and at all campus sponsored events, including by any student group or organization.

 8. Tobacco Funding to Campus-Supported Groups or Organizations.
-The college/university has a policy prohibiting campus supported organizations and events from accepting donations, such as money or goods (i.e. all tobacco products, including electronic smoking devices and paraphernalia), from tobacco companies and retailers.
+The school has a policy prohibiting campus supported organizations and events from accepting donations, such as money or goods (i.e. all tobacco products, including electronic smoking devices and paraphernalia), from tobacco companies and retailers.